-Bakhtiari, S (2017) Entrepreneurship Dynamics in Australia: Lessons from Micro-data.
-Department of Industry, Innovation and Science; Office of the Chief Economist; Research Paper 5/2017
+Bakhtiari S (2017) Entrepreneurship Dynamics in Australia: Lessons from Micro-data, Department of Industry, Innovation and Science, Office of the Chief Economist research paper 4/2015

-Hendrickson, L. Bucifal, S. Balaguer, A. and D. Hansell (2015) The employment dynamics of Australian entrepreneurship.
-Department of Industry, Innovation and Science; Office of the Chief Economist; Research Paper 4/2015
+Hendrickson L, Bucifal S, Balaguer A and Hansell D (2015) The employment dynamics of Australian entrepreneurship, Department of Industry, Innovation and Science & Australian Bureau of Statistics, Office of the Chief Economist research paper 4/2015

 Alinejad M, Balaguer A and Hendrickson L (2015) Financing innovative entrepreneurship, Department of Industry, Innovation and Science, Office of the Chief Economist research paper 8/2015